Travelling Cheaply: 13 Ways to Afford Travel 2023

 2. How to Find the Cheapest Flights

-Finding the best flight deals can save a considerable amount of money, so it pays to do your research carefully.
+Finding the best flight deals can save a lot of money, so it pays to do your research carefully.

 In fact, if you are flexible, rather than choosing your destination first and then looking for flights, if you want to travel on a budget, research cheap flights to various locations and THEN choose your destination.